Turín

-Turín is a municipality in the Ahuachapán department of El Salvador.
+Turín is a district in the Ahuachapán department of El Salvador.

 Geography

 The town is located 4 km west of Atiquizaya, 10 km east of Ahuachapán, the department capital; and 12 km west of Chalchuapa and the neighboring Maya archeological site of Tazumal.
 It is crossed by the national highway CA 13 and by the Santa Ana-Ahuachapán railway line.